exist2021/tft/content/pages/How to publish your logseq notes to a static Hugo Blog.md

 But since GitHub is free and Netifly is also free, and Hugo looks gorgeous so I don't really mind this mild inconvenience.

 > Again a BIG THANKS TO [ARYAN SAWHNEY](https://aryansawhney.com/) for helping me set this blog up via logseq publishing.

+I have only one remaining [[Issues with schrodinger plugin]]

+  + I have only one pending issue to